TariqMBooker/Kramulon-White-Paper/README.md

 As of the ideation phase the sole owner/team member is Tariq Booker.
 A young real estate agent in the state of Georgia who owns the skate brand SK8-T-L. Has experience in taking ideas to market through business formation and trademarking names.
 Has sold a number of branded skateboards to skateshops all around the metro Atlanta area.
 Now in school for his real estate broker's license to become a real estate broker in the state of Georgia as well.

+Kramulon is the future of real estate allowing users to invest in real estate with cryptocurrency.
+Hi my name is Tariq Booker and I am the founder of Kramulon.
+I am a skateboarder, and I own SK8-T-L which has previously done sales in retail skate shops in Atlanta.
+I am also a licensed real estate, and have been one for the last three years.
+I have been licensed since the age of 19, with my first home sold at 20.
+I am most recently a cryptocurrency enthusiast buying my first dogecoin in 2018.

+Kramulon is a real estate as a service (REAAS) company that addresses the issue of the difficulty of property ownership.
+Our solution is a cryptocurrency that allows for fractional shares of rental properties, or entire properties given a sufficient budget.
+This is possible through a certificate of ownership distributed upon the purchase of our crypto.
+This certificate can double as a non-fungible token (NFT).
+Our direct competitor propy is already doing this so it is possible.
+What makes us different is that we offer a cryptocurrency that appreciates in value.
+We are looking to raise $100,000 to purchase our first property(ies).
+Properties purchased will be sold back to users for crypto.
+No revenue other than our token has been generated.
+The token is already minted and will hit multiple exchanges on May 10th, 2022.
+These exchanges include Coinbase, Uniswap, and Pancakeswap.
+Our team members, including myself, were required to read “Launch an ICO & Token Crowdsale”, “How to Launch an ICO”, and “ICO Tutorial...”.
+Kramulon is also known as Kramulon Capital LLC, cryptoforhomes.io, cryptoforproperty.io, cryptoforhouses.io and cryptoforhomes.com.

+The homes we purchase will not yet be purchased with crypto until title companies start to recognize crypto as consideration for a home/property.
+The markets we wish to invest in are Alabama, and Georgia.
+Our target market is first time home buyers, crypto enthusiasts, real estate investors, and college students.

+Kramulon is an ERC-20 token on the Ethereum blockchain, and is available on the ethereum mainnet.

+Real estate is a 10 trillion dollar market and crypto is a 1.6 billion dollar market.
+With that being said you can see an average of a 10% return on your money on the real estate side.
+On the crypto side when demand is higher than supply you can see returns as high as 1200%

+With that being said we hope we have excited you into seeing kramulon rise to the moon.

 I have decided to include an article on what is an ERC-20 token at the end of this white paper.

 What Is ERC-20 and What Does It Mean for Ethereum?